NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/scAtacSeq/lab-sc_atac_seq.md

 Now, start `R` or `rstudio`, and run these commands to install some additional libraries.
 We need to install the latest version of Signac, which takes a while.

 If you are asked where to install packages, just select *yes* to install in the default directory.
+If you are asked to udate any packages, say *no*, as this might take a lot of time.

 ```
 # Install the JASPAR database, as an R package